johnkohl/autoscreengpt/readme.md

 ### Set up ngrok

-1. Create a 'New Edge' with a Tunnel to you localhost
+1. Create a 'New Edge' with a Tunnel to your localhost

 2. Note the URL